BikashBIOS/COVID-19-Tracker-using-React-JS-and-Material-UI/README.md

 11) Add necessary code in App css file and apply it in your App.js file to style your components.
 12) Now create a new folder API in the src and create a index.js file in that folder.
 13) fetch data from the api. using "" constant {data: [variables of api] } = await axios.get(url); return {variables of api}; ""
-14) Inn App.js, retrieve the data and fetch data in componentDidMount() and put the data in the props in the components js files.
+14) In App.js, retrieve the data and fetch data in componentDidMount() and put the data in the props in the components js files.
 15) Material UI used for Card - Card, CardCotent, Typography and Grid.
 16) Use CountUp tag for number increasing animation.
-17) Use Line Chart in Chart Component to make a graph functionality
+17) Use Line Chart in Chart Component to make a graph functionality for Infected and Deaths graphs.
+18) Use NativeSelect in the CountryPicker.js to create an array of all countries.
+19) Pass the Charts, Cards and CountryPicker into App.js.
+20) Apply Bar chart in the Charts file and adjust it in the App.js to display the Bar chart for all the Countries Data.
+21) Apply Form Control in the required JS files so that it gets adjusted in the Mobile view also.

+**Overview:**
+1) App contains data and country.
+2) async componentDidMount has fetchData.
+3) FetchData is a function in api/index.js to get all the attributes in the api which we only require.
+4) Now setting it in the app.js using setState().
+5) Handling country change in the app.js, requires the function in CountryPicker.
+6) Fetching an array of countries from the api and looping it the FormControl and NativeSelect Material ui components to fetch all the countries.
+7) Then applying that function in the App.js by setState.
+8) In chart.js, fetchDailyData() is a separate function to create a line chart for the daily data only.
+9) To print the countries data, bar chart is used.
+If global is chose, then it is a line chart and if a particular country is chose, then a bar chart is displayed.
+10) In Cards.js, data is coming from index by props which is put in the codes to create a card with increasing animation of the data.
+11) Finally, in Index.js of Api, it contains all the functions for separate values of api to be used in all the JS files.

+**NOTE - This App was made by Me in my 2nd Year of B.Tech**

+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.

 ## Available Scripts